Carlos A. Giménez: 2020

 In January 2020, Giménez announced his candidacy for the Republican nomination in the 2020 U.S. House election for Florida's 26th congressional district.
 He was term-limited from running again as mayor.
-In the 2016 presidential election, Giménez endorsed Hillary Clinton.
+Four years earlier, in the 2016 presidential election, Giménez had endorsed Hillary Clinton.
 In 2020, he said that he had "made a mistake" in supporting Clinton.
 Having previously distanced himself from Trump, Giménez ran as a pro-Trump Republican in 2020.
 He ran on a platform of repealing the Affordable Care Act (Obamacare) and opposing a carbon tax.
 Trump endorsed Giménez in January 2020.
 On August 18, 2020, Giménez won the Republican primary election, defeating Omar Blanco with 59.9% of the vote.
 In the general election, he defeated incumbent Democrat Debbie Mucarsel-Powell.
 He was likely aided by Trump's strong showing in Miami-Dade County: he carried the 26th district with 53% of the vote after losing it by 16 percentage points four years earlier.